Bromley: Media

 Local news is provided by the Bromley Times.

 Sport and leisure

 Football

+The town has one Women's Super League club (London City Lionesses), one League One club (Bromley F.C., promoted from League Two in 2026), and two Non-League football clubs (Greenwich Borough F.C. and Petts Wood & Holmesdale F.C.).

-The town has three Non-League football clubs, and one League Two club.
-Bromley Football Club and London City Lionesses play their home games at the Hayes Lane Stadium; as did Cray Wanderers F.C. from 1998 until 2024.
+Bromley F.C. and London City both play their home games at the Hayes Lane Stadium; as did Cray Wanderers F.C. from 1998 until 2024.
 The latter club is claimed to be the oldest football club in what is today Greater London.
-The other teams, Holmesdale F.C. and Greenwich Borough F.C., play at Oakley Road.
-Bromley F.C. are the only professional team in Bromley and play in League Two after being promoted from the National League in 2024.
+Greenwich Borough and Petts Wood & Holmesdale both play at Oakley Road.

 Rugby

 Five rugby clubs in Bromley are, Old Elthamians RFC (a National League 2 side), Park House FC (established in 1883), Bromley RFC (founded in 1886), Beckenham RFC (established in 1894), and Beccehamians RFC (founded in 1933) which plays competitive rugby at Sparrows Den at the bottom of Corkscrew Hill in nearby West Wickham.